 These statistics are based on administrative data.
 There is thus no direct response burden, in relation to the compilation of these statistics.
-Data are collected by the Danish tax authorities.
+Data are collected by the Danish tax authorities (the Ministry of Taxation).

 2.15 Comment

 Further information can be found at the Subject page for these statistics, or by contacting Statistics Denmark directly.
 General information about the conceptual differences between employment statistics can be found at the subject page for Employment.